 Sometimes, the best way to know if a community is right for you is by visiting it and experiencing the community first-hand.

 The Villages offers a Lifestyle Preview Plan so potential homebuyers can stay in the community and see what life could be like there.
-Active adults can customize their trip, which includes the opportunity to stay in a private, fully furnished cabana complete with a golf cart and bikes so you can get around the community like Villagers do.
+Active adults can customize their trip, which includes the opportunity to stay in a private, fully furnished cabana complete with a golf cart and bikes so you can get around the community as Villagers do.